- Crack Drug Facts

 - Frequently Asked Questions About Crack

-You may hear references in movies or TV, read about it in books, or even hear about it from friends or family, but what is crack?
 Crack is cocaine in rock or crystal form and is an impure type of cocaine.
-When in rock form, it’s typically smoked while powder is snorted or liquified and injected.
+When in rock form, it’s typically smoked, while powder is snorted, or liquified and injected.
 Most often, crack is combined with additives such as baking soda.

 Due to the low cost to acquire it, crack is often a drug of choice among people with substance use disorders.